 Side-to-side and up-and-down

 The connections and controls couldn′t be simpler.
-Four inputs let you combine four mono sources, two stereo sources, or one stereo and two mono sources (to name a few − for more, scroll down).
+Four inputs let you combine four mono sources, two stereo sources, or one stereo and two mono sources, or more (for more, scroll down).

 3U Eurorack module, 12 HP wide, compatible with Skiff cases